The Creation Snowflake

 2. The Seventh Day

-The shape that completes this version of the first week of Creation is centred hexagram 13, the smallest hexagram that can be created from discrete units (and the simplest approximation of the hexagonal Koch antisnowflake).
+The shape that completes this version of the first week of Creation is centred hexagram 13, the smallest hexagram that can be created from discrete units.

 Recall that the seventh day was blessed by God and made holy.
 This special status is perfectly symbolised by the Star of David, an ancient symbol of Christ and modern symbol of Judaism.
 Thirteen, in addition to being a hexagram number and the first approximation of the Koch snowflake in numerical geometry, is also the gematria of a Hebrew word for love: ahavah.
 13 x 2 is 26, the value of YHVH in Hebrew and the ordinal value of 'God' in English.
 Therefore in filling the ring with hexagram 13 we are symbolically infusing it with God’s love.